 Simply dampen a cotton ball with essential oil (of your choice) and wipe along windowsills, baseboards, door frames, countertops, drains, or other areas that serve as an entry point for ants.

 Alternatively, you can dilute the EO in a carrier oil and with a sprayer use it as a natural ant-killing spray.
+Repeat this process daily for about a week and you will see the ant population disappearing gradually.

 5- Natural carpenter ant bait that includes baking soda and sugar

 Sugar and baking soda bait is a natural yet effective carpenter ant bait that can be used for stopping ants inside and outside.
+This can be made simply by mixing equal parts baking soda and powdered sugar.

 Place this mixture in shallow dishes near the ant nests or at locations where they are suspected to come.
+The sugar present in the mixture attracts the ants while the baking soda kills them naturally.

 Other than the above home remedies you can also consider spraying non-toxic insecticides to kill the ants nesting inside or outside your home.